siriusbeans/nocturnal/README.md

 -Fees are distributed to NOCT burners
 -When a NOCT holder burns NOCT, they earn a percentage of the accumulated platform fees at the time of burn
 -The earned fees are equal to the % of their burned NOCT with respect to the total NOCT circulating supply
--Another ERC721 is created and issued to a user after their swap limit order is created and their swap assets are deposited
+-The ERC721 received after deposit is made records all user swap limit order information
--The ERC721 records all user swap limit order information (swap pair address, pair token amount, pair token swap price target)
+-The information recorded by the ERC721 is the swap pair address, pair token amount, and pair token swap price target(s)
 -After the user's swap limit order is executed, the ERC721 can be exchanged for the traded assets and the associated NOCT rewards
 -The user's ERC721 can also be exchanged for the deposited assets prior to the swap limit order execution
 -If the ERC721 is exchanged for the deposited assets prior to the swap limit order execution, no NOCT is rewarded